cnclabs/smore/README.md

 ```

 # Note
-for certain algorithms, it is required to assign the field of each vertex in "vertex field" form:
+for HOP-REC & CSE, it is required to assign the field of each vertex in "vertex field" form:
 ```
 userA u
 userB u